 The COLA to be provided to retired members is contingent on the investment performance, the annual change in the CPI-U, and funded status of the System.
 The amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.0% and will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.
-This calculation produces a 1.06% COLA for Calendar Year 2021.
-The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values of \$26,290 for 2018, \$26,687 for 2019, \$27,184 for 2020, \$27,608 for 2021, and \$27,901 for 2022.
+This calculation produces a 3.11% COLA for Calendar Year 2023 and 2.84% for Calendar Year 2024.
+The COLA will be limited and this limit will be indexed annually to increase in the same manner as COLAs, with the known values as follows: